Uprova tribal loans review

 How many loans can I have out at once?

-You can only take out one loan at a time through Uprova.
+Take out only one loan at a time through Uprova.
 If you have more than two active loans from other providers, it won’t be able to extend a loan to you.

 What happens if I can’t make a payment?

 Contact customer service as soon as possible.
-Otherwise, Uprova will attempt to make two withdrawals from your bank account.
+Otherwise, Uprova may attempt to make up to two withdrawals from your bank account.
 If there are insufficient funds both times, your account may be suspended and Uprova will start the collections process.